jontrulson/conquest/docs/conquest-guide.md

 * A Conquest Operator fires up conqoper and creates some with the (r)obot menu option.
-A user marked as a Conquest Operator can also create robots by sending special messages to GOD from within the game.
+A user marked as a Conquest Operator can also create robots by sending specially crafted messages to GOD from within the game.

 ## The Doomsday Machine